Métal Hurlant Chronicles

-The series was premiered on French television on 27 October 2012 on France 4.
+The series premiered in French television on 27 October 2012 on France 4.
 Broadcast rights for various European countries such as Germany, Austria and Luxembourg, were bought by Sony Pictures Television.

 Plot

 As an anthology series, each episode is a self-contained science-fiction story taking place in a different world, with different characters played by a different cast and adapted from a story previously published in the Métal Hurlant magazine.
 However, the show also proposes that all the stories are linked together by an asteroid, called the "Métal Hurlant", which is passing close to the planet where the episode's story is taking place.

 The opening credits, narrated in French by voice actor Benoît Allemane, inform that the "Métal Hurlant" (Screaming Metal) is the last fragment of what was once a living planet, led to destruction by the madness of its inhabitants and condemned to travel ceaselessly through space and time, screaming its sadness and despair.